magic, miracles: receive my lunar letters

 Don’t try to numb out or hide from the tough stuff with booze, drugs, sex, or food.

-Do make sure you drink plenty of water and get plenty of sleep.
+Do make sure you drink plenty of water.

 Do consider re-structuring your daily spiritual practice so that it is on point and relevant for right now.